Skip to content

 • Four-hour session

-• Courses explore a major topic in greater depth than any other format, with a focus on development of real-world skills attendees can put into practice upon completing the course
+• Courses explore a major topic in greater depth than any other format, with a focus on the development of real-world skills attendees can put into practice upon completing the course

 • Maximum one director and five faculty